mousumibaruah-24/Resources/Home.md

 Welcome to the all-aboard wiki!

-Our Bible is Gentzkow and Shapiro's [Code and Data](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) handbook.
-This is a *must* read.
-Please start there and then make your way through the pages on the sidebar.
+This guide will help you get up to speed with principles that guide our work and various practices and tips that can make you productive.
+Please start with section on [professional and research ethics](https://github.com/aadityadar/all-aboard/wiki/AEA-Code-of-conduct) at the top of the sidebar and then slowly make your way through all other pages.